abhay-khandwekar/react-hook-storehouse/README.md

 }
 ```
 ### Asynchronous Actions:
-Asynchronous action performs state update in asynchronous fashion, and are non-blocking in nature.
+Asynchronous action performs state update in asynchronous fashion and are non-blocking in nature.
 All Asynchronous operations are expected to return a "promise".
 All state update operations which perform I/O or Network oprations are cadidates for asynchronous actions.

 ```jsx
 // Asynchronous Action named "ASYNCHRONUS_ACTION_IDENTIFIER"